School and Group Visits

 Funding for groups

-We are delighted to be able to offer free entry for the first 25 group visits in 2020.
+We are delighted to be able to offer free entry for the first 25 group visits each year.
 We require all group visits to be for a minimum of six students, aged from pre-school to 16 years, for a minimum of two hours, and an evaluation form to be completed at the end of the visit.
 We recommend you book with us as soon as possible to take advantage of this funding.

 Please download our leaflet to find out more.